18F/content-guide/pages/address-the-user.md

 ## How to talk about the public

-How you refer to the public when writing material is largely dependent on context.
+How you refer to the public is largely dependent on context.
 Feel free to choose from any of the words on this list: people, the public, users, or folks.

-We don't recommend using the word 'citizens.'
-Not everyone who uses a government website is a citizen and we shouldn't assume that in our prose.
+We recommend against using the word “citizens” this way.
+Not everyone who uses a government website is a citizen, and we shouldn’t assume that in our prose.
+Use “citizens” to specify information related to U.S. citizenship — for example, describing who is eligible to vote in federal elections.